sdfim/hotel-api-admin/infrastructure/cloudformation/README.txt

 Please notice, by default the only cloudfront distribution that is being invalidated automatically (on code change in repository) is the one created in the first frontend deployment.
 To add others just go to CodeBuild and add a command(s) in the end of Buildspec:
     aws cloudfront create-invalidation --distribution-id <Cloudfront Distribution ID> --paths "/*"

 All templates should be deployed with exact the same parameter APPNAME.
 Please wait around 3-5 minutes before running the main templates after the deployment of the template cf_helper_initial.yaml is finished.

 Example of usage:

 # Deploy only once before running other templates.
-aws --region us-east-2 cloudformation deploy --template-file cf_helper_initial.yaml --stack-name ujv-stage-initial-helper --parameter-overrides APPNAME=ujv-stage --capabilities CAPABILITY_NAMED_IAM
+aws --region us-east-1 cloudformation deploy --template-file cf_helper_initial.yaml --stack-name fora-stage-initial-helper --parameter-overrides APPNAME=fora-stage --capabilities CAPABILITY_NAMED_IAM

 # Deploy a backend
-aws --region us-east-2 cloudformation deploy --template-file cf_backend.yaml --s3-bucket ujv-stage-cf-template --stack-name ujv-backend-stage --parameter-overrides APPNAME=ujv-stage GitHubBackendRepo=example-gh-user/ujv-api GitHubBackendBranch=dev DockerHubUsername=dh-username DockerHubPassword=dh-password GhConnectionArn=arn:aws:codestar-connections:us-east-2:925811392742:connection/273e2f2e-13a7-4482-a3c7-bd94241bc65a --capabilities CAPABILITY_NAMED_IAM
+aws --region us-east-1 cloudformation deploy --template-file cf_backend.yaml --s3-bucket fora-stage-cf-template --stack-name fora-backend-stage --parameter-overrides APPNAME=fora-stage GitHubBackendRepo=example-gh-user/fora-api GitHubBackendBranch=dev DockerHubUsername=dh-username DockerHubPassword=dh-password GhConnectionArn=arn:aws:codestar-connections:us-east-1:925811392742:connection/273e2f2e-13a7-4482-a3c7-bd94241bc65a --capabilities CAPABILITY_NAMED_IAM

 # First deployment of a frontend
-aws --region us-east-2 cloudformation deploy --template-file cf_frontend.yaml --stack-name ujv-frontend-stage --parameter-overrides APPNAME=ujv-stage GitHubFrontendRepo=example-gh-user/ujv-frontend GitHubFrontendBranch=main GhConnectionArn=arn:aws:codestar-connections:us-east-2:925811392742:connection/273e2f2e-13a7-4482-a3c7-bd94241bc65a BackendStackName=ujv-backend-stage FirstFrontendDeploy=true --capabilities CAPABILITY_NAMED_IAM
+aws --region us-east-1 cloudformation deploy --template-file cf_frontend.yaml --stack-name fora-frontend-stage --parameter-overrides APPNAME=fora-stage GitHubFrontendRepo=example-gh-user/fora-frontend GitHubFrontendBranch=main GhConnectionArn=arn:aws:codestar-connections:us-east-1:925811392742:connection/273e2f2e-13a7-4482-a3c7-bd94241bc65a BackendStackName=fora-backend-stage FirstFrontendDeploy=true --capabilities CAPABILITY_NAMED_IAM

 # The second frontend deployment.
 It will deploy only Cloudfront distribution, all other needed resources were deployed in a previous (first) deployment of the frontend.
-aws --region us-east-2 cloudformation deploy --template-file cf_frontend.yaml --stack-name ujv-frontend2-stage --parameter-overrides APPNAME=ujv-stage BackendStackName=ujv-backend-stage
+aws --region us-east-1 cloudformation deploy --template-file cf_frontend.yaml --stack-name fora-frontend2-stage --parameter-overrides APPNAME=fora-stage BackendStackName=fora-backend-stage